tipnician/logmeinrescue/README.md

 # LogMeInRescue

 This class currently provides one function: formatting of Post-to-URL chat logs in a display-friendly manner.
-It takes the unformatted wall-of-text from LogMeIn and adds \<p> and \<span> tags so that the resulting output can be display on webpages or sent in HTML e-mails.
+It takes the unformatted wall-of-text from LogMeIn and adds \<p> and \<span> tags so that the resulting output can be displayed on webpages or sent in HTML e-mails.

 ## Note: This class does NOT provide sanitizing or validation.